What it is without the legal fog

 - Ownership exists, but it is not durable.

-- Findings exist, but there is no clear review posture.
+- Findings exist, but there is no clear review structure.

 - Documents exist, but they are not ready to share with a non-technical reviewer.